paritytech/license-scanner/README.md

 # Introduction <a name="introduction"></a>

-license-scanner is a targeted license scanner based on file contents and project metadata.
+license-scanner is a targeted license scanner based on file content and project metadata.
 The [Usage section](#usage) provides explanations on what it does and how to use it.